ilanufriev/GOST-34112018-STREEBOG/README.md

 * **Optimized implementation** (path: src/lib/optimized, -DLIBGOST34112018=OPTIMIZED flag in CMake) - a more optimized implementation that uses lookup-tables to accelerate some computations.

-* **AVX2 implementation** (path: src/lib/avx2, -DLIBGOST34112018=AVX2 flag in CMake) - an optimized implementation that uses lookup-tables and AVX2 intrinsics to speed up computations even more.
+* **AVX2 implementation** (path: src/lib/avx2, -DLIBGOST34112018=AVX2 flag in CMake) - an optimized implementation that uses lookup-tables and AVX2 intrinsics for some Vec512 operations.

 ## Building
 ### Dependencies